Congratulations! You have a dog and the foresight to plan for its survival during an emergency.

 Make Your Own Bug Out Plan First

 Make sure your own Bug Out plan is set in stone before you start incorporating your dog into it.
-I know it sounds cruel, but things happen and you might have to abandon your dog (or your dog might abandon you!).
+I know it sounds cruel, but things happen, and you might have to abandon your dog (or your dog might leave you!).

 Learn from Thru-Hikers

-If you are serious about bugging out with a dog, then I suggest you read some articles about thru-hiking with a dog.
+If you are serious about bugging out with a dog, I suggest you read some articles about thru-hiking.
 Even though the circumstances are very different, there is a lot you can learn about bugging out from thru-hikers.
 They are also going long distances with a limited amount of gear.

 Here are some great blog posts to start with: